Palazzo della Civiltà Italiana: History

 The world's fair was cancelled on June 3, 1941, while the building was being finished.
 By 1942, the EUR was declared a dead-end project, and the fall of the Fascist regime followed in 1943.
 The Palazzo stood empty and abandoned for over a decade following the aftermath of World War II.
 The building became the backdrop for post-war cinema, featured as an obsolete structure, symbolic of the downfall of the Fascist regime.
 In order to reclaim the EUR from its fascist history, postwar Italians decided to make new use of the district for suburban housing to remedy the rise in the Italian population that occurred during the Fascist era.
 In the 1950s, the EUR was rebranded as a modern, business district in order to break away from its fascist stigma.
 The rebranding and revival of this district was further expedited by Rome's candidacy for the 1960 Olympics; by the end of the decade, the EUR had become a residential quarter as well as a flourishing administrative district.
 The building opened its doors to the public for the first time in 1953.
 It hosted the Roma 1953 Agricultural Exhibition (EA53).

 Between 2003 and 2008, the palace was closed to the public for restoration.
 Since 2015, it has housed the headquarters of luxury fashion label Fendi, and will continue to do so for at least the next 15 years.
 Fendi will reportedly pay 2.8 million euros per year to occupy the space.
 The ground floor of the building will reportedly be left open to house exhibitions celebrating Italian craftsmanship.

-An exhibition, entitled "Una Nuova Roma", about the history of the EUR district was on display until March 7, 2016, on the ground floor of the building.